Rafazara/tech-architecture-adr/docs/adr/0001-adopt-adrs.md

 | **Accountable** | Architecture Governance Team | Process definition, compliance oversight |
 | **Consulted** | Principal Engineers | Technical feasibility, practical adoption |
 | **Informed** | All Engineering Teams | Process awareness, day-to-day compliance |

 ---

-## Executive Summary

-This ADR establishes Architecture Decision Records (ADRs) as the **canonical method** for documenting significant technical and architectural decisions within the organization.
-By adopting the Michael Nygard ADR format with enterprise extensions, we create an immutable, auditable, and discoverable record of **why** decisions were made—not just what was decided.

-**Key Outcomes:**
-- Immutable decision history for compliance and auditing
-- Reduced architectural drift and technical debt accumulation
-- Accelerated onboarding through decision context preservation
-- Defensible architecture through documented rationale

----